ValleeCarey/Weather-Forecast/README.md

 Also, I calculated the temperature in Newton by implementing the same formula to calvulate the Fahrenheit except using celsius * (33/100) to extract the Newton temperature.

-This method will work with any nuumber by using the 'let' keyword i was able to reassign the variable.
+This method will work with any number by using the 'let' keyword i was able to reassign the variable.